Stress at work: ace stress management in the workplace

 Up to 35% of employees report high levels of stress at work.
-When mismanaged, workplace stress can hamper productivity, cause sick leaves and slowly suffocate the organization.
+When mismanaged, workplace stress can hamper productivity, cause sick leaves, and slowly suffocate the organization.
 That’s why a conscious approach in dealing with it is crucial.

-Stress is basically the organism’s reaction to the unusual, threatening or suspicious situation.
+Stress is basically the organism’s reaction to the unusual, threatening, or suspicious situation.
 Stress is both an emotional and physiological reaction.
-With the adrenaline boost encouraging the „fight or flight” reaction, stress used to be and still is one of the key survival mechanisms.
+With the adrenaline boost encouraging the “fight or flight” reaction, stress used to be and still is one of the key survival mechanisms.

 Pikes of the stress levels are natural.
-If the high stress levels are maintained for a longer time, sometimes for weeks and months.
+If the high-stress levels are maintained for a longer time, sometimes for weeks and months.
 This situation is also not uncommon, with people facing harsh challenges in their lives.
 Or working in a stressful environment.

 This text covers:

-• Statistics about stress at work
+- Statistics about stress at work

-• Common sources of workplace stress
+- Common sources of workplace stress

 Stress at work stats

 Stress-related diseases are hurting employees and companies alike.
 More than 50% of workers are not engaged in their work due to the high levels of stress.
-This results in higher costs, with companies spending up to 75% of worker’s salaries to cover the loss in productivity or find a replacement for the employee who resigned.
+This results in higher costs, with companies spending up to 75% of workers's salaries to cover the loss in productivity or find a replacement for the employee who resigned.
 It is estimated that up to 5 working hours a week are lost due to the employees thinking about their stressors.

-Discover more workplace stress statistic here.
+Discover more workplace stress statistics here.

 Common sources of stress at work

-According to „The Workplace Health Report” up to 35% of employees report negative levels of stress at work.
+According to “The Workplace Health Report,” up to 35% of employees report negative levels of stress at work.
 What exactly can be stressful at work?
-In the report the employees surveyed have named:
+In the report, the employees surveyed have named:

-• Overwhelming and workload – 76%
+- Overwhelming and workload – 76%

-• Lack of control – 35%
+- Lack of control – 35%

-• Lack of support – 26%
+- Lack of support – 26%

-• Senior staff – 25%
+- Senior staff – 25%

-• Peers – 18%
+- Peers – 18%

-• Insufficient training – 16%
+- Insufficient training – 16%

-• Job security – 13%
+- Job security – 13%

-• Working from home – 11%
+- Working from home – 11%

 Ways to manage stress at work

-There are multiple stressors at work, with some of them being easier to reduce or totally unrelated with the nature of the work itself.
+There are multiple stressors at work, with some of them being easier to reduce or totally unrelated to the nature of the work itself.
 Toxic coworkers or bad-tempered bosses are good examples of these.

-There are multiple ways to spot the reasons behind the stress at work and tackle it in a way that limits the sources possible to reduce.
+There are multiple ways to spot the reasons behind the stress at work and tackle it in a way that limits the possible sources to reduce.

 Track stressors

 Knowing the source of the stress is the first step toward managing it properly.
-Running a journal of stressors, with the situation, the feelings and the thoughts regarding the source of stress is both increasing the self-awareness and the form of the therapy.
+Running a journal of stressors, with the situation, the feelings, and the thoughts regarding the source of stress, is both increasing the self-awareness and the form of the therapy.

 According to the research published by Cambridge University Press, there are multiple mental benefits of writing about the experiences, including hard and even traumatic ones.
 In the control group, people writing about their traumatic experiences have shown significantly better emotional and behavioral outcomes than people who have written about neutral experiences.